English Literature BA

 In all areas of life language plays a crucial role in defining what kind of event is taking place, who is in a position of authority and whose assertions should be trusted and believed.
 The aim of this module is to explore the nature of texts produced within four different areas: science, religion, the mass-media, and the market place.
 We shall consider the linguistic characteristics of each discourse and discuss how authority is constructed and persuasion achieved within each area.
 We shall also examine the emergence of each discourse from a historical angle and explore the controversies which surround communication in all four contexts.
 Students will have the opportunity to use stylistic techniques in the analysis of both historical and contemporary texts and to explore the social and cultural history of communication.
 Where appropriate, comparisons will be drawn with more literary genres with the aim of investigating (and problematising) the distinction between literary and non-literary discourse.20 credits

-This module engages with diverse modes of contemporary drama, theatre and performance-making, including those which do not derive from conventional play scripts.
-Expanding literary and dramatic traditions, this module investigates alternative, experimental and even radical processes for creating theatre and performance and reflects on the distinctive and creative possibilities these modes of making might offer.
-Students will be introduced to a range of approaches, aesthetics and forms in which contemporary performance practices could be understood and analysed.
-Building on interdisciplinary understandings and theoretical research, this module will also examine the contexts which gave rise to these modes of making and consider how these respond to or challenge different theatrical traditions.
-Under staff direction and supervision, students will experiment with different strategies and apply various methodologies in making, writing and sharing new texts for performance, drawing from their practical research and exploration.20 credits
+This module engages with diverse modes of contemporary drama and creative practices, including formats beyond conventional play scripts.
+Expanding literary and dramatic traditions, this module investigates alternative, experimental and even radical processes for creating drama and creative practice and reflects on the potential these modes of making might offer.
+Students will be introduced to a range of approaches, aesthetics and forms in which contemporary dramatic and creative practices could be understood and analysed.
+Building on interdisciplinary understandings and theoretical research, this module will also examine the contexts which gave rise to these modes of making and consider how these respond to or challenge different traditions.
+Under staff direction and supervision, students will experiment with different strategies and apply various methodologies in making, writing and sharing new dramatic and creative texts, drawing from their practical research and exploration.20 credits

 - Victorian Women Poets: Stressing Sex